Mario Butler (American football)

-Mario Antoine Butler (born October 20, 1988) is a former American football cornerback in the National Football League (NFL) for the Dallas Cowboys, Denver Broncos and Buffalo Bills.
-He played college football at the Georgia Institute of Technology.
+Mario Antoine Butler (born October 20, 1988) is an American former professional football player who was a cornerback in the National Football League (NFL) for the Dallas Cowboys, Denver Broncos and Buffalo Bills.
+He played college football for the Georgia Tech Yellow Jackets.

-Early years
+Early life

 Butler attended Allen D. Nease High School in Ponte Vedra, FL and was coached by Craig Howard, who helped lead his team to the Class 4-A state title game in his final year of high school.
 Tim Tebow was quarterback of the team.

 He received a number of accolades in his final year of high school which include: